Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 - Each Macro, Recirculator, and Volume control can operate independently (with no cable connected to the input jack), with absolute CV control, or combined Knob + CV Relative control.
   Click the **Relative mode** button to toggle between Absolute and Relative mode.
   When a cable is connected, the value of the parameter is either the input value (Absolute mode), or the sum of the Knob position and the CV value (Relative mode).
+  Absolute mode takes Unipolar 0-10v signals and Relative mode takes Bipolar signals.
-  The Relative mode indicator light is lit when the control is in relative mode.
+  The Relative mode indicator light is lit when the control is in relative mode, and the track around the knob becomes gold, with an indicator dot showing the effective value.

   ![Anatomy of HC-1 controls](knob-anatomy.svg)